Lea-Loustaunau/Project-2/README.md

 Step 2 – Transform

 From the movies_metadata we eliminated all unnecessary data from our dataset.
+We checked for duplicates within the movie_id as it was going to be used as our primary key and kept only the first instance of duplicates.
 The movie_id was necessary to bring in ratings data, but only in the movies_metadata did the id have 0’s preceding all values.
 We eliminated the preceding 0’s in order to match the id in the ratings dataset.

 The main movies_metadata also had the production companies for each movie stored with their own production id’s in a list, with many movies having multiple production companies.
 We removed production company id and stored each value as a list so we later calculate total earned revenue.

-Lastly, we created a clean dataframe that had total worldwide revenue by franchise.
+Our franchise data combined information from the movies_metadata as well as a table pulled from a movie data site.
+Our goal was to match movie titles with their respective franchise name and determine what percentage of total franchise revenue each movie brought in.
+To do this we first removed any movies that did not belong to a collection.
+We then searched the "collection" column to see if it contained the "franchise" name and stored the index of the matches.
+We also had to transform the currency formatting of franchise revenue to be able to calculate the performance of each movie.

 Step 3 – Load